- one large red bell pepper, minced

 - 2 (3 oz.) pkg liquid or powdered pectin

-With a ladle, scoop and pour the pepper liquid into hot sterilized half-pint size jars (or smaller), leaving 1/4 inch head space.
-Wipe the rim of the jars clean, cover immediately with metal lids and proceed to screw-on the bands.
-Process in a boiling water bath for 5 minutes.
 Yields about 7 half-pints of jam and 2 half-pints of preserves.
 It may take a few days for the jam part to set so be patient.
 Store the jars of jam in a place where no one will shake or handle them.

-You can of course add the seeds to this recipe but unless you are a gluten for punishment it's best to keep the Scovilles toned down a bit, or use milder peppers to tone-down the Scovilles even more.
+You can of course add the seeds to this recipe but unless you are a glutton for punishment it's best to keep the Scovilles toned down a bit, or use milder peppers to tone-down the Scovilles even more.
 I advise you to use latex gloves to cut and mince the peppers ...
 Ahheee!
 C'est Bon!

 Enjoy!